swiftlang/swift-evolution/proposals/0289-result-builders.md

 ### "Simple" result builder protocol

-On the Swift forums, @anreitersimon [demonstrated](https://forums.swift.org/t/pitch-2-result-builders/39410/6) the ability to use protocols to make it easier to define new functions builders that support all of the syntax, and for which all expressions have the same type.
+On the Swift forums, @anreitersimon [demonstrated](https://forums.swift.org/t/pitch-2-function-builders/39410/6) the ability to use protocols to make it easier to define new result builders that support all of the syntax, and for which all expressions have the same type.
 Their example (slightly tuned) follows.
 The basic idea is to form a tree describing the result:

 ```swift
 enum Either<T,U> {